DevaBuddhism/IndraQCE/README.md

 ## Distribution Center
   - Distributes resources through the system.

-## Client Center
-  - Client interaction is linked through security protocols.

 ## Communication Center
   - Handle communications of visual, audio, text, and system.

 ## Time Center
   - Manages all things related to Time.

+## Client Center
+  - Client interaction is linked through security protocols.

 ## Agent Center
   - Manages all the Agents of the system.

-## Security Center
-  - Security management center provided by #SecurityPRIME.

-## Care Center
-  - Care center for managing system and agent care provided by #MedicPRIME

 ---